Use these resources to learn more about these species, spread prevention, and volunteer opportunities.

 Instructions on how to perform an aquatic plant survey and why they are done and how to build a scope to view plants underwater.

-If you find an aquatic plant you think may be invasive, use this form to send a sample to the Department of Environmental Conservation.
+If you find an aquatic plant you think may be invasive, check out this webpage to see how to report it to the Department of Environmental Conservation.

 Funding for municipalities proposing aquatic invasive species management plans.
 More on the types of projects that are eligible, applying, and funding information.